LadybirdBrowser/ladybird/Documentation/Porting.md

 - macOS: The macOS platform port

 Many other POSIX desktop platforms are known to work, or have worked in the past, but are not officially supported.
-These include Alpine Linux, FreeBSD, OpenBSD, and Haiku.
-Support for these Unixen is community-supported, meaning there is no regular CI guaranteeing that each master commit keeps them working.
-Patches to bring them back in line are welcome!
+Among others, these include Alpine Linux, FreeBSD, OpenBSD, and Haiku.
+Support for these systems is community-driven, meaning there is no regular CI to ensure that each master branch commit maintains their functionality.
+Contributions to restore or improve compatibility are welcome!

 There is currently one in progress platform port:

 - Android: The Android platform port, using the Android SDK/NDK directly.
+  The removal of `LibArchive` and the `DeprecatedPainter` from the repository has left gaps, as the port previously depended on these components.

 ## Porting Steps